Abrar-Akbar/automated-java-deployment-eks/README.md

 ### Setup Kubernetes using eksctl (On Bootstrap server)

 1. Install AWS CLI, kubectl, and eksctl.
-2. Create IAM Role and assign it to the Bootstrap server.
+2. Create an IAM Role and assign it to the Bootstrap server.
 3. Create a cluster.

 ### ArgoCD Installation on EKS Cluster and Add EKS Cluster to ArgoCD